The Fyodorov--Hiary--Keating Conjecture on Mesoscopic Intervals: Auxiliary results in Section 4

-Note that we used the fact that the expectations are roughly of the same order for all the relevant $h$'s after discretizing, except for the $h$'s associated with very large $j$ in lemma \ref{disclemma} for which the contribution is negligible (see the paragraph after (8) in \cite{FHK1} for more detail).
+We used the fact that the expectations are roughly of the same order for all the relevant $h$'s after discretising, except for the $h$'s associated with very large $j$ in Lemma \ref{disclemma} for which the contribution is negligible (see the paragraph after (8) in \cite{FHK1} for more detail).